Tonto National Forest transforms how motorized users access the Forest

-The common 30-foot rule for camping on the side of the trail will only apply to the Payson and Plesant Valley ranger districts.
-These areas will be indicated on the motor vehicle use map.
+The common 30-foot rule for dispersed camping on the side of the road now only applies to the Payson and Pleasant Valley ranger districts.

 Dispersed camping in the Mesa, Cave Creek, Tonto Basin, and Globe ranger districts will be limited to designated campsites only.
 A total of 94 miles of side roads will provide access to 2,864 dispersed campsites.
-The Forest Service will not include these campsites on the Motor Vehicle Use Map until sometime in the future.
+The Forest Service will not implement this action until sometime in the future.

 According to the Forest Service,